 As with patient identity management, the management of data related to healthcare providers (both individual providers and provider organizations) is a fundamental challenge for communities.
 IHE has defined the Mobile Care Services Discovery (mCSD) profile to addresses this challenge.
 There are two principal benefits of using the mCSD profile.
 First, mCSD provides a means to disambiguate the identity of providers (i.e., allow one to distinguish between the 58 year-old male pediatric nurse named Lindsay Smith and the 32 year-old female orthopedic surgeon Lindsay Smith).
 Second, mCSD offers a method to discover a provider's contact information (e.g., phone numbers, street address, etc., as well as an electronic endpoint and digital certificate that may be used for trusted communication).

 The referral process (one provider referring a patient to the care of another provider) is one of the most common uses of the mCSD profile.
 When Dr. Palov wishes to send his patient Mary Blythe to a female endocrinologist who speaks Spanish, he may query the Directory to find contact information for providers that match those criteria.
 Similarly, Dr. Palov may wish to refer another patient, Thomas Reed, to the local Mercy Hospital.
-Dr. Palov could query the Directory to discover the hospital's electronic endpoint (e.g., a secure email address or an Document Registry endpoint) so that he may forward some of Mr. Reed's medical records to the hospital in advance of his visit.
+Dr. Palov could query the Directory to discover the hospital's electronic endpoint (e.g., a secure email address or a Document Registry endpoint) so that he may forward some of Mr. Reed's medical records to the hospital in advance of his visit.

 The mCSD profile describes both how to store data regarding healthcare providers and also how to subsequently access that information.
 Within the directory, one may also store relationships between providers.
 For example, Nurse Joe may be an individual provider who belongs to the organizational provider General Hospital.